JustusWeyers/BIM-Vision/README.md

 ## Features

-- **3D Viewer**: Interactive Three.js-based viewer with rotating building elements
+- **3D Viewer**: Interactive IFC viewer with rotating building elements
 - **Rule Checking**: Automated rule validation for building elements via IDS
-- **Issue Tracking**: Create and manage issues tied to specific building elements
+- **Issue Tracking**: Create and manage issues tied to specific building elements.
+Create BCF Files with LLM and connect to Jira for tocket creation trough API
-- **LLM Integration**: Mock AI explanations for rule violations and element properties and provides fixing assistance
+- **LLM Integration**: AI explanations for rule violations and element properties and provides fixing assistance
-- **Interactive Selection**: Click on 3D elements to view their properties
+- **Interactive Selection**: Click on 3D elements to view their properties and status

 ### Integrations
 - OpenAI API (or compatible) for AI query